-Participating in Illegal Activity
+Participating in illegal activity

-Your vehicle is another factor that your insurer weighed when assessing the risk you pose.
-If you make upgrades, that may mean the car is more expensive to repair.
-That would lead to higher claim costs, so it’s something your insurer wants to know.
+Your vehicle is another factor that your insurance provider weighs when assessing the risk you pose.
+If you make upgrades to your vehicle, it can increase the car’s value and, in turn, become more expensive to repair.
+That would lead to higher claim costs, so it’s something your insurance provider wants to know.

 Find the Best Car Insurance Rates